Amphetamines Uses, Effects, and Addiction

 Amphetamines are a class of synthetic drugs that have stimulant properties.
-Being central nervous system stimulants, the use of amphetamines results in increased alertness and wakefulness.
-Due to these stimulant properties, individuals may abuse amphetamines to enhance academic or athletic performance, work longer, or to postpone sleep.
+Using them causes increased alertness and wakefulness.
+Some people abuse them to enhance academic or athletic performance, work longer, or stay awake.

-Amphetamines are also used recreationally due to their euphoric and pleasurable effects.
-These pleasurable effects of amphetamines are produced by increasing dopamine levels in the brain’s reward pathway.
+People use amphetamines illicitly for their pleasurable effects.
+These effects are produced by increasing dopamine levels in the brain.

 Researchers soon recognized the addictive properties of amphetamines during the middle of the past century.
-Following an epidemic of addiction and a series of fatal overdoses, the FDA imposed restrictions on the use of amphetamines in the 1970s.
+Following a series of fatal overdoses, the FDA restricted their use in the 1970s.